 - Swallowing trouble

 - Fever that is over 100 degrees Fahrenheit

 - Stomach pain

-The attorneys at Childers, Schlueter & Smith, LLC are currently investigating and handling several salmonella outbreaks and continually investigate new cases on a regular basis.
+The attorneys at Childers, Schlueter & Smith, LLC have investigated several salmonella outbreaks and investigate new cases involving catastrophic injuries on a regular basis.
 In 2008, Georgia had the second-highest rate of salmonella incidents out of a 10-state study.
-The food poisoning lawyers at Childers, Schlueter & Smith, LLC have been integral players in salmonella outbreak litigation, and we continue to represent those affected by these tragic incidents.